Lakion/CmsPlugin/README.md

 ## Usage

-1. Install it:
+1. Install PHPCR implementation of your choice:

     ```bash
+    $ composer require jackalope/jackalope-doctrine-dbal
+    ```

+2. Install this bundle:

+    ```bash
     $ composer require lakion/sylius-cms-bundle
     ```

-2. Add this bundle & dependent ones to `AppKernel.php` if they do not exist yet:
+3. Add this bundle & dependent ones to `AppKernel.php` if they do not exist yet:

     ```php
     new \Doctrine\Bundle\PHPCRBundle\DoctrinePHPCRBundle(),